Before the Storm

 DON'T FORGET TO OBTAIN YOUR CLS VEHICLE STICKER

-The City of Clear Lake Shores wants to encourage citizens to obtain their CLS vehicle stickers that allow residents to re-enter Clear Lake Shores in the event of an evacuation, storm damage, and debris cleanup.
+The City of Clear Lake Shores encourages all residents to obtain their CLS vehicle sticker that allow residents to re-enter Clear Lake Shores in the event of an evacuation, storm damage, or debris cleanup.
 As a reminder, the stickers limit immediate access to residents, first responders, and recovery crews.

-You can download the form online at www.clearlakeshores-tx.gov/residentsticker or you can obtain it at City Hall upon arrival.
+Residents must fill out the Resident Sticker Application Form.
+Residents may download the form online or can obtain it at City Hall upon arrival.

 For more information, please contact City staff at 281-334-2799.